 The program has been designed to offer students a wider range of career options in line with current trends and future demands from consumers and industries.
 Herbal therapeutics are used to support and restore health and wellness around the world.
 As people increasingly seek natural healing as one of their healthcare choices, the need for knowledgeable professionals in this field continues to grow.
-The online and hybrid formats allow people from across the nation and across the globe to participate.
+Graduates are empowered with the critical thinking skills and health information literacy needed to be effective researchers, writers, educators and consultants.
+The research training prepares students to join the herbal industry by helping them acquire skills in production, formulation, GMP compliance, communication, clinical training and education.

 You will enhance the scope of your skills by selecting one of the following areas of concentration: